lawrennd/talks/_information/information-energy-and-intelligence.md

 \include{_physics/includes/information-relaxation-mep.md}
 \include{_physics/includes/constrained-maximum-entropy-production.md}

-\section{Emergence of Physical Structure}

-\subsection{GENERIC: Reversible and Irreversible Dynamics}
+\section{Emergent Structure: GENERIC}

+\subsection{What is GENERIC?}

+\notes{One of the most remarkable consequences of constrained maximum entropy production is the emergence of GENERIC structure—a framework from non-equilibrium thermodynamics that combines reversible and irreversible dynamics.}

 \include{_physics/includes/generic-framework-intro.md}
 \include{_physics/includes/generic-equation-structure.md}

-\newslide{Automatic Degeneracy}
+\subsection{Automatic Degeneracy}

+\notes{In standard GENERIC applications, ensuring thermodynamic consistency requires careful hand-crafting of operators.
+In our framework, the consistency conditions emerge automatically.}

 \include{_physics/includes/degeneracy-conditions-automatic.md}

-\include{_physics/includes/harmonic-oscillator-generic-example.md}

-\include{_information-game/includes/n3-ising-simulation-validation.md}

 \section{Information Topography}

-\notes{The Fisher information matrix provides mathematical teeth to the intuitive notion of an "information topography" from *The Atomic Human*.}
+\notes{The Fisher information matrix provides mathematical precision to the intuitive notion of an "information topography"—the landscape that shapes how information can flow.}

 \include{_information-game/includes/fisher-as-conductance-tensor.md}
 \include{_information/includes/information-topography-definition.md}